A Foolproof Guide to Root Cause Analysis

 Step 1: Realize the problem.

 The first goal of RCA is to identify problems or defects, which is best done by simply asking: “What’s the problem?”
-By being able to define the problem, the symptoms, and the possible outcomes, you’ll be pointed to the right direction on how the analysis should go.
+By being able to define the problem, the symptoms, and the possible outcomes, you’ll be pointed in the right direction on how the analysis should go.

 • how you would describe the problem;